Alberta Forest Products Association: History

-The AFPA became a registered entity under the Society Act of Alberta in 1959, a registered trademark in the United States in that same year, and a registered trademark in Canada in 1962.
+The AFPA became a registered entity under the Society Act of Alberta in 1959, and a registered trademark in the United States in that same year.
+It also became a registered trademark in Canada, in 1962.

-Work Wild
+Work Wild program

 In January 2011, the AFPA launched the Work Wild program, a campaign that aims to educate youth and job-seekers about the diversity of employment opportunities in Alberta's forest industry.